-Her epiphany had cost her in a moment of distraction.
-Nunchkin had pushed the ball against her for almost a full revolution of the glass wheel and was about to win.
+Her epiphany had cost her.
+In just this moment of distraction, Nunchkin had pushed the ball against her for almost a full revolution of the glass wheel and was about to win.

 In a sudden effort, Sebastien used the idea she’d come up with earlier and sucked all the heat from the table beneath her Sacrifice Circle.
 The frosted-over section of the slate table groaned from the sudden temperature change.
-It was enough to match Nunchkin and even push back for a moment, but the heat was gone soon enough, not quite enough to keep her going for the full three seconds as he increased his own spell’s power to oppose her.
+It was enough to match Nunchkin and even push back for a moment, but not to keep her going for the full three seconds as he increased his own spell’s power to oppose her.

 Still, it had bought her a little time to think.

 Wax did not need a wick to burn, technically.
 The wick was useful because it drew melted wax up into the heat of the flame and burnt it there.
 Most of what the flame was devouring was actually the wax, not the wick at all.
 The problem with trying to burn wax without the wick was that the substance would disperse the heat throughout its volume, making it difficult to maintain the combustion point.
 The wick kept a small amount of liquid wax at the right spot, without enough volume to disperse the heat before it caught fire and was converted into more heat, light, and various gasses.

 With the incredibly rudimentary spell array that Professor Lacer insisted on, what she did with the magic could be any number of things that used “heat” for the purpose of creating “movement.”

 A candle flame created around eighty thaums, give or take.
 Three candles left her stymied at a little under two hundred fifty thaums, total.
 But there was much more energy than that within the entire candle.